zinuok/Kimera-VIO/README.md

 ```
 ## 2. Trouble Shooting
 + Project 'image_proc' specifies '/usr/include/opencv' as an include dir,
   which is not found while catkin builds 'disparity_image_proc' <br>.
-This error may occur if you have built OpenCV manually, not using sudo apt install command
+This error may occur if you have built OpenCV manually, not using sudo apt install command. <br>
-=> In line 96 of /opt/ros/melodic/share/image_proc/cmake/image_procConfig.cmake, change:
+=> In line 96 of /opt/ros/melodic/share/image_proc/cmake/image_procConfig.cmake, <br>
+change:
 ```
 set(_include_dirs "include;/usr/include;/usr/include/opencv")
 to